iffy/garden/docs/index.rst

 .. image:: _static/process-diagram.svg

-In the above diagram, blue boxes indicate objects responsible for transporting data.
+In the above diagram, blue boxes indicate objects responsible for sending or receiving data.
 White boxes indicate things that do stuff to or with the data.